Taking action to improve social welfare and children’s rights through international volunteering

 Their mobilisation contributes in particular to advancing girls’ empowerment and gender equality and to protecting children and their rights, regardless of context.

-After 5 years of voluntary cooperation as part of the PRODEF project, the Bureau is strengthening its action with the Project to Strengthen all aspects of Children’s Rights (PRIDE, as its acronym in French), which begins this year.
+After 5 years of voluntary cooperation with the PRODEF project, the Bureau is strengthening its action with its PCV Project to Strengthen all aspects of Children’s Rights, which began in 2020.

 ENGAGE ⋅ SHARE ⋅ ACT ⋅ INSPIRE